-- 3.7.
+3.7.
 The prime responsibility for the safety of a nuclear fuel cycle R&D facility, including criticality safety, rests with the operating organization (see Requirement 2 of SSR-4 [1]).
-The senior management of such a facility is required to demonstrate leadership for and commitment to safety (see para 3.1 of GSR Part 2 [9]).
+The senior management of such a facility is required to demonstrate leadership for and commitment to safety (see para.
+3.1 of GSR Part 2 [9]).
 In accordance with para.
-4.11 of GSR Part 2 [9], the management system for a nuclear fuel cycle R&D facility is required to clearly specify the following:
+4.11 of GSR Part 2 [9], the management system for a nuclear fuel cycle R&D facility is required to clearly specify the organizational structures, processes, responsibilities, accountabilities, levels of authority and interfaces within the organization and with external organizations.

-- (a) The organizational structure;

-- (b) Functional responsibilities;

-- (c) Levels of authority.

-- 3.8.
+3.8.
 The documentation of the management system is required to describe the interactions among the individuals managing, performing and assessing the adequacy of the processes and activities important to safety (see para.
 4.16 of GSR Part 2 [9]).
-The documentation should also cover other management measures, including planning, scheduling and resource allocation.
+The documentation should also cover other management measures, including planning, scheduling and resource allocation (see also para.
+9.9 of SSR-4 [1]).

-- 3.9.
+3.9.
 Paragraph 4.15 of SSR-4 [1] states: